 - Tip 2.
 Customize your resume and cover letter — Get an edge over the other job seekers by creating a custom resume and cover letter for each position and employer.
 Hiring managers want to know you’re not just generating emails from a resume and cover-letter mill.

-Address a real person, never To Whom It May Concern.
+- Tip 3.
+Address a real person — Don't ever write these words: To Whom It May Concern.

-Now look at your own resume and cover letter with the same eagle eye.
-Use spell-check, then print out and read your materials out loud.
-Have a trusted friend, mentor or family member proofread them for mistakes or formatting issues.
+- Tip 5.
+Read your materials out loud — After you look at your resume and cover letter with an eagle eye, use spell-check, then print and read everything out loud.
+Have a trusted friend, mentor or family member proofread for mistakes or formatting issues.
 Error-free copy shows your attention to detail, which is likely something you’ll need on the job once the search is over!

 From resume to interview